Epoch and Time

 }

-It is also possible to get the unix timestamp of the epoch start:
+It is also possible to get the Unix timestamp (in milliseconds) of the epoch start:

 public fun current_epoch_start(ctx: &TxContext) {